by Svetlana Cheusheva, updated on

 =IF(COUNTIF($B:$B, $A2)=0, "No match in B", "Match in B")

-Sometimes you may need not only match two columns in two different tables, but also pull matching entries from the second table.
-Microsoft Excel provides a special function for such purposes - the VLOOKUP function.
-As an alternative, you can use more powerful and versatile INDEX & MATCH formulas.
+Sometimes you may need not only match two columns in two different tables, but also pull matching entries from the lookup table.
+Microsoft Excel provides a special function for this - the VLOOKUP function.
+As an alternative, you can use a more powerful and versatile INDEX MATCH formula.
+The users of Excel 2021 and Excel 365, can accomplish the task with the XLOOKUP function.

-For example, the following formula compares the product names in columns D and A and if a match is found, a corresponding sales figure is pulled from column B. If no match is found, the #N/A error is returned.
+For example, the following formulas compare the product names in columns D against the names in column A and pull a corresponding sales figure from column B if a match is found, otherwise the #N/A error is returned.

 When you compare columns in Excel, you may want to "visualize" the items that are present in one column but missing in the other.
 You can shade such cells in any color of your choosing by using the Excel Conditional Formatting feature and the following examples demonstrate the detailed steps.